Why choose a ESE Paraton@ir® lightning rod for your lightning protection?

 Paraton@ir® 25: performance and versatility to protect your large areas

-The Paraton@ir® 25, with its 25 µs ignition lead, represents the ideal compromise for the majority of medium-sized commercial and industrial buildings.
+In reality, the Paraton@ir® 25, with its 25 µs ignition lead, represents the ideal compromise for the majority of medium-sized commercial and industrial buildings.

 - Increased protection radius: at a height of 5 meters, it covers a radius of 45 meters in Level I and up to 75 meters in Level IV